 1961 – 1966

-The company’s new owners, airline Qantas, took decisive steps to develop further and expand Fiji Airways.
+The company’s new owners, airline Qantas, took decisive steps to further develop and expand Fiji Airways.
 They made a strategic move by inviting the small island nations of Oceania and Polynesia to participate in the company’s management, strengthening its regional presence and involvement in the aviation business.

 These changes in ownership structure played a key role in the company’s development, making it more extensive and influential in the market.
 A visual reflection of these changes is the updated logo.
 The letters in the name changed to bright red, signaling new energy and the company’s ambition for growth.
 The increasing spacing between characters in the logo emphasized the idea of expansion and openness, symbolizing the company’s readiness to embrace new challenges and opportunities.